xlab-si/xopera-opera/README.md

 ## Introduction
 `opera` aims to be a lightweight orchestrator compliant with [OASIS TOSCA].
-The current compliance is with the [OASIS TOSCA Simple Profile in YAML v1.3].
+The current compliance is with the [OASIS TOSCA Simple Profile in YAML Version 1.3].
-The [xOpera documentation] is available on GitHub pages.
 `opera` implements the TOSCA standard with [Ansible] automation tool where Ansible playbooks can be used as orchestration actuators within the TOSCA interface operations.